 Cut The Clothing

-• If it is going to be cold, you should dress in layers.
-A big bulky coat isn’t going to be practical (unless you’re going somewhere extremely cold).
-A thermal base layer, long-sleeve t-shirt, sweater, and fleece jacket combo is much more practical than a big coat.
+- I prefer dressing in layers if it’s cold.
+A big bulky coat isn’t practical unless you’re going somewhere extremely cold.
+A thermal base layer, long-sleeve t-shirt, sweater, and fleece jacket combo is more practical than a big coat.
 You can always add/subtract layers if needed.
 Click here for the Savvy Backpacker guide to keeping warm in the winter.

 Cut the Toiletries